Update social network connection options during group creation

 Here's the commits - something weird happened with git for me so I ended up pushing the CSS/JS and the PHP in two separate commits:

-#23 Updated by Daniel Jones about 1 year ago
+#23 Updated by Daniel Jones over 1 year ago

 Sorry about that - this commit should fix it: https://github.com/cuny-academic-commons/cac/commit/fbadf89b94b195b57a5d7b9d1d063a724c170bbc

-#24 Updated by Boone Gorges about 1 year ago
+#24 Updated by Boone Gorges over 1 year ago

 - Status changed from Assigned to Resolved